UBCSailbot/raye-local-pathfinding/README.md

 * `rostopic pub /forceLocalPathUpdate` then press TAB repeatedly to get a default messsage.
 Then send it to force a local path change, which will change the path, regardless if the new path is lower cost than the current one or not.

-* `rostopic pub /changeGlobalWind` then press TAB repeatedly to get a default messsage.
-Edit the message to get the wind speed and direction you want.
-This will change the global wind.

-* `rostopic pub /changeGPS` then press TAB repeatedly to get a default messsage.
+* `rostopic pub /changeGPS` then press TAB repeatedly to get a default message.
 Edit the message to get sailbot position that you want.
 This will change the sailbot position.

+* `rosparam set /global_wind_direction_degrees 70` to update the global wind direction.

+* `rosparam set /global_wind_speed_kmph 5` to update the global wind speed.

 * `rosparam set /plot_pathfinding_problem true` to start plotting the pathfinding problem at each call to `createPath`.
 Can change `true` to `false` to turn it off.